 to attempt to contact Customer regarding the issue; and/or

 in a legal proceeding concerning the issue.

+c) Clearly identifies the signatory, and if it is not the Trademark Owner, then sets out under what authority he/she speaks for the trademark owner.

 Service Provider Action on Request